-Individuals Partic ipation rates of:
+Individuals Parti cipation rate es of:

 Profile of individuals involved in service development Question- naires Interviews Workshop

-FO repre- sentatives 3 67% 100% 100%
+FO representatives 3 67% 100% 100%

-Cotton FO techni- cians 10 60% 100% 100%
+Cotton FO technicians 10 60% 100% 100%

-case study FO advisors 32 100% 31% 13%
+case FO advisors 32 100% 31% 13%

-study NGO techni- cians 2 0% 50% 50%
+study NGO technicians 2 0% 50% 50%

 Total 47 85% 51% 38%

-FO repre- sentatives 3 100% 100% 0%
+FO representatives 3 100% 100% 0%

-Niebe case NGO advi- sors 5 80% 100% 100%
+Niebe NGO advisors 5 80% 100% 100%

-study NGO techni- cians 2 100% 100% 100%
+study NGO technicians 2 100% 100% 100%

 Total 10 90% 100% 70%

-Table 2 - Participation rates in questionnaires, interviews and workshops
+Table 2 - Participation rates in questionnaires, interviews and workshops4

-We then conducted qualitative semi-direct interviews (see Table 3 for the interview guide categories) in order to collect additional data on the partnership's configuration, the FO's involvement in the service development, the
+We then conducted qualitative semi-direct interviews (see Table 3 for the interview guide categories) in order to collect additional data on the partnership's configuration, the FO's involvement in the service development, the micro-foundation it did or did not mobilize, and the effects of partnerships' configuration.
+These interviews also helped to clarify the nature of service

-4. The participation of Niebe FO advisors in the workshop was low (13%) because some advisors, scattered throughout Burkina Faso, were unable to travel.
+^{4.} The participation of Niebe FO advisors in the workshop was low (13%) because some advisors, scattered throughout Burkina Faso, were unable to travel.
 However, they provided written feedback on the preliminary results of the questionnaires and interviews.
 Similarly, elected representatives of the Niebe FO could not attend the workshop due to security problems in Burkina Faso that limited their travel capacity, but provided their feedback after the workshop during a phone meeting.

-micro-foundation it did or did not mobilize, and the effects of partnerships' configuration.
-These interviews also helped to clarify the nature of service users' expectations and whether these expectations were met (see category 5 of the interview grid in Table 3 below).
+users' expectations and whether these expectations were met (see category 5 of the interview grid in Table 3 below).